lucas-montes/bita/README.md

 3. Memray or pytest-benchmark could be used in tests to have better restrictions memory and performance wise
 4. Business should have used behave for the specifications
 5. If we have multiple cores we could use an processpool to execute the blocking functions
+6. Use locust to measure the performance of the overall app

 ## Getting Started